meetsomto/finn_model/README.md

 # finn_model
-Public deployment for DBS model
+For public deployment of DBS model